freenas/freenas-docs/userguide/storage.rst

    Importing a Non-Encrypted Volume

-Existing volumes should be available for selection from the drop-down menu.
+Existing volumes are available for selection from the drop-down menu.
 In the example shown in
 :numref:`Figure %s <zfs_import_nonencrypt_fig>`,
 the %brand% system has an existing, unencrypted ZFS pool.
 Once the